ExchangeBC/BCDevExchange-Programs/Programs/bcdatacatalogue.md

 <a rel="Inspiration" href="https://github.com/BCDevExchange/docs/blob/master/discussion/projectstates.md"><img alt="An idea being explored and shaped.
 Open for discussion, but may never go anywhere." style="border-width:0" src="http://bcdevexchange.org/badge/1.svg" title="An idea being explored and shaped.
 Open for discussion, but may never go anywhere." /></a>

-#Welcome to GeoCoder on the BCDevExchange
+#Welcome to BC Data Catalogue Dictionary on the BCDevExchange

 <!---[row start]--->